Skip to main content

 Kibbeh

-Lebanon's national dish featuring finely minced lamb or beef mixed with bulgur wheat and spices, enjoyed raw (kibbeh nayyeh) or fried with a meat and pine nut filling.
+Lebanon's national dish: finely minced lamb or beef worked together with bulgur wheat and spices, eaten raw as kibbeh nayyeh or fried around a filling of meat and pine nuts.

 Allergens: